Kelvin96-Analyst/SQL-Analysis-Project/README.md

 ```

 #### 4. Average Flour Production for 2016.
-Prepared this insight for an upcoming meeting with the Flour division.
+Prepared this insight for the Flour division.
 ```sql
 SELECT AVG(value) AS avg_flour_2016
 FROM flour_production